 On a KVM hypervisor, the linux scheduler controls the resources allocated to virtual machines.
 Even though a virtual machine is created with certain resource capacity, for most workloads it is not always needed.
 So to derive higher efficiency, KVM transparently shares physical resource capacity between virtual machines.
 This type of resource sharing can lead to better utilization.
 However, in times of contention a VM’s performance can be impacted.

-Resource overcommitment in OpenStack:
+Resource overcommitment in PMO

 - CPU: 16 Virtual CPUs (vCPUs) per physical CPU on hypervisor.
 Overcommitment ratio of 16:1

 - Memory: 1.5 MB virtual memory for 1MB physical memory on the hypervisor.
 Overcommitment ratio of 1.5:1